 This course is an introductory seminar dealing with current and historical issues in American national security affairs.
 In the age of globalization and international terrorism it is imperative that we understand the history, topics, and concepts of national security affairs.
 The pursuit of security involves a wide range of both domestic and international activities that fall under the umbrellas of political, economic, and military relations and procedures.
-This course examines the history of American security, the workings of the American national security institutions and organizations, cooperative security systems like NATO and the United Nations, international institutions, political violence, terrorism, war, and both domestic and international law on security.
+This course examines the history of American security, the workings of the American national security and institutions organizations, cooperative security systems like NATO and the United Nations, international institutions, political violence, terrorism, war, and both domestic and national law on security.
 On all these topics, this course will emphasize both theoretical and practical issues that will further the student's knowledge of American national security affairs.
-Offered Fall and Winter terms.